🛠️ Method 1: Manual Creation of a New Utility Set

 - Select the Utility Parameter as

-and enter the expression in the parameter text box. - Ensure that the expression follows correct SQL syntax.
+Custom_Expressionand enter the expression in the parameter text box. - Ensure that the expression follows correct SQL syntax.

 - Select the Utility Parameter as